Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-\begin{definition}[Cut of an edge] Let $\cG(\cV,\cE)$ be a rank D stranded graph and $e$ a rank $d$ edge of $\cG$, $1\leq d \leq D$.
-The cut graph $\cG \vee e$ or the graph obtained from $\cG$ by cutting $e$ is obtained by replacing the edge $e$ by two rank $d$ flags at the end vertices of $e$ and respecting the strand structure of $e$.
+The \emph{cut stranded graph} $\crrG_{\mf^0} \vee e$ is obtained from $\crrG_{\mf^0}$ by \emph{cutting} $e$ that is by deleting $e$ and attaching two rank $d$ sHEs at the same pre-edge of the stranded vertices where $e$ was incident, one at each of the end vertices of $e$.
 (See Figure \ref{fig:cuttens}.)
-If $e$ is a self-loop, the two flags are on the same vertex. \end{definition}
+If $e$ is incident to a unique stranded vertex, the two sHEs are on the same vertex. \end{definition}

-The cut graph $\cG \vee e$ is called a rank $D$ stranded graph with flags.
-The presence of flags is compatible with rank $D$ stranded vertices and edges.
-Furthermore, in a stranded graph, we will always consider that all pre-flags are used.
-In other words, all pre-flags are necessarily either in contact with edges or in contact with flags.
-An example of such a graph is provided in Figure \ref{fig:graphwfla}.

-Hence, given a set of additional flags $\mf^0$ in some stranded graph, assuming that $\mf^0=\emptyset$ simply means that all pre-flags are in contact with edges.
-Any rank $D$ stranded graph with additional set of flag $\mf^0$ is denoted $\cG(\cV,\cE,\mf^0)$.

-The notion of c-subgraph and spanning c-subgraph follows naturally from Definition \ref{subfla} with however the new meaning of the cut operation.
-The spanning c-subgraph inclusion will be again denoted by $A \sset \cG$.
-To keep track of the internal structure of the vertices, c-subgraphs will be preferred to subgraphs which adds to the fact that we will only use stranded graphs with all pre-flags fully connected to flags.
-This also justifies why in the formulation of \cite{Gurau:2009tz} the deletion an edge is in fact the cut of the edge in the sense precisely defined above.
-Thus, the cut operation should be the natural operation within this framework.
+The notion of spanning c-subgraph for HESGs follows naturally from Definition \ref{subfla}.
+The spanning c-subgraph inclusion is again denoted by $A \sset \crrtG$.
+In the formulation of \cite{Gurau:2009tz}, the deletion of a stranded edge is in fact the cut of the stranded edge in the sense precisely described above.
+Thus, the cut operation should be the natural operation for HESGs.

-Particular edges as self-loops, bridges (defined through a cut of an edge which brings an additional connected component in the graph), regular edges and terminal forms are extended in the present context because the stranded graph admits a graph structure.
+Particular stranded edges as loops, bridges (defined through a cut of a stranded edge which brings an additional connected component in the stranded graph), ordinary stranded edges and terminal forms extend in the present context because a HESG has an underlying graph.

-Most of the concepts of Definition \ref{pinch} are valid for stranded graphs.
-Faces of a stranded graph $\cG$ are the maximal connected components made with strands of $\cG$.
-Closed faces never pass through any free segment of additional flags. $\cF_{\inter}$ denotes the set of these closed faces.
-Open or external faces are maximally connected component leaving an external point of some flag rejoining another external point.
-The set of open faces is denoted $\cF_{\ext}$.
-As usual, the set of faces $\cF$ of a graph is defined by $\cF_{\inter} \cup \cF_{\ext}$.
-Open and closed stranded graphs follows the same ideas as in Definition \ref{pinch} as well.

-Several notions (such as open and closed face) which are totally combinatorial in the stranded situation bear a true topological content in the tensor graph case.
-For instance, a closed face in a rank 3 tensor graph is a 2D surface in the bulk (interior) of the dual triangulation.
-An open face is a surface intersecting the boundary of the simplicial complex dual to the graph.